EdDuarte/website/content/types/other/_index.md

 ---
 title: "Other"
-description: "Writings, essays or interviews."
+description: "Me, elsewhere on the web."
 weight: 1
 ---